Exponential Weights on the Hypercube in Polynomial Time: Algorithms and Equivalences

 \subsection{Exp2}

-For all the three settings, the loss vector used to update Exp2 must satisfy the condition that $\mathbb{E}_{X_t}[\tilde{l_t}] = l_t$.
-We can verify that this is true for the three cases.
-In the bandit case, the estimator was first proposed by \cite{dani2008price}.
+The loss vector used to update Exp2 must satisfy the condition that $\mathbb{E}_{X_t}[\tilde{l_t}] = l_t$.
+In the bandit case, the estimator was first proposed by \citep{dani2008price}.
 Here, $\mu$ is the exploration distribution and $\gamma$ is the mixing coefficient.
-We use uniform exploration over $\{0,1\}^n$ as proposed in \cite{cesa2012combinatorial}.
+We use uniform exploration over $\{0,1\}^n$.

 Exp2 has several computational drawbacks.
 First, it uses $2^n$ parameters to maintain the distribution $p_t$.
 Sampling from this distribution in step 1 and updating it step 3 will require exponential time.
 For the bandit settings, even computing $\tilde{l_t}$ will require exponential time.
 We state the following regret bounds by analyzing Exp2 directly.
 The proofs are in the appendix.
 Later, we prove that these can be improved.
 These regret bounds are under the $L_\infty$ assumption.